samuelefiorini/tangle/scripts/README.md

   their concessional card in the observation years to buy diabetes drugs,
 - negative class (`y = 0`): subjects that continuously and consistently use their concessional card but were never prescribed to diabetes control drugs.

+ This script also extracts two other labels:
+ `MET_ONLY` - *i.e.*: patients that are using metformin ONLY
+ `MET_AFTER` - *i.e.*: patients that after a first metformin prescription started to use another diabetes controlling drug.

 ### - `extract_sequences.py`